Bhya23cse/PRODIGY_WD_02/README.md

 ## Usage

-- **Stopwatch Controls**: Use the "Start" button to begin the stopwatch.
-Click "Stop" to pause the timer, and "Reset" to clear and restart the stopwatch.
+- **Stopwatch Controls**: Use the "Start" button to begin the stopwatch. click "Reset" to clear and restart the stopwatch.
-- **Elapsed Time Display**: The stopwatch displays elapsed time in hours, minutes, and seconds format.
+- **Elapsed Time Display**: The stopwatch displays elapsed time in hours, minutes,seconds , and mili-second format.

 ## Code Overview

 ### HTML

-The HTML structure includes buttons for start, stop, and reset functionalities, and an area to display the elapsed time.
+The HTML structure includes buttons for start and reset functionalities, and an area to display the elapsed time.

 ### CSS